sweetbaboo-1/Floor-Placer-Mod/README.md

 5. Restart your Minecraft server.

 ## Usage
-1. Ensure that CarpetMod, Syncmatica, and Floor-Placer-Mod are correctly installed and loaded on your server.
+1. Ensure that CarpetMod, Syncmatica, and Floor-Placer-Mod are correctly installed and loaded on your server/client.
 2. Save the schematic that you would like to build first selecting the north-west point, then the south-east point.
 Make sure that your schematic is in the x, z plane and only 1 block tall.
 3. Create a placement of the schematic and use Syncmatica to sync it to the server.
 This is what uploads the file to a location where the mod is able to access it.
 The location of the synced schematic is not relevant.
 4. In-game, use the command "/player \<name> buildFloor schematic <schematic-name> <width> <length>" (see image below) to initialize the player.
 The width is how many tiles across, and the length is how many tiles long.